How to Make Probiotic Coconut Milk Yogurt!

 #GUTHACK Add a collagen packet for an extra boost of gut building goodness.

-If DIY isn't your thing.. feel free to buy unsweetened coconut milk yogurt, top with a flavor packet & your pre+probiotics pixie for 40 Billion CFU's in every serving.
+If DIY isn't your thing.. feel free to buy unsweetened coconut milk yogurt, top with a flavor packet & your pre+probiotics pixie for a minimum of 20 Billion CFU's in every serving.
 You'll see why I go coo coo for Cocobiotics!